Blosc/bcolz/doc/reference.rst

         for 'a' and 'b' are variable names to be taken from the calling function's frame.
-These variables may be column names in this table, scalars, carrays or NumPy arrays. kwargs : list of parameters or dictionary
+These variables may be column names in this table, scalars, carrays or NumPy arrays. kernel : string
+        The computing kernel to be used in computations.
+It can be 'numexpr' or 'python'.
+The default is to use 'numexpr' if it is installed. kwargs : list of parameters or dictionary
         Any parameter supported by the carray constructor.